Anchovy-Studios/Cube-Run/README.md

 5. **Clean and build** the project.

+## Documentation

+Please visit our [documentation page](https://anchovy-studios.github.io/Cube-Run/) for more information.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.